 Construction has begun 90 miles north of Boise on the first new ski resort in North America in two decades (HCN, 12/20/99: An upscale development divides a town).
 Developer WestRock Resort envisions a year-round operation with a 3,600-acre ski hill, 2,000 luxury housing and hotel units, and an 18-hole golf course near tiny Donnelly, which today has a population of roughly 140.
 David Scott, a WestRock vice president, says the new resort will employ 1,400 people within 15 years and create another 1,400 jobs in support services.

-state land, and the Army Corps of Engineers has issued a permit to
+But WestRock has gained support from the state land board, which OK'd a 10-year lease on 2,124 acres of state land, and the Army Corps of Engineers has issued a permit to fill in wetlands.

 "A 3,000-acre resort with 5,000 people shouldn't be exempted from the Clean Water Act," says Charles Ray of Citizens for Valley County, a group that challenged the Corps permit with a lawsuit.
 A district judge dismissed the case, but the group is appealing in federal court.